chuanwang-CV/chuanwang-cv.github.io/_pages/about.md

 ---
 permalink: /
-title: "Chuan Wang (王川) "
+title: "About me "
-excerpt: "About me"
+excerpt: "Chuan Wang (王川)"
 author_profile: true
 redirect_from:
   - /about/